submariner-io/enhancements/submariner/OVN-Interconnect.md

 These are the changes that will be needed

-1) Network plugin Syncer needs to be Zone aware
+1) Network plugin Syncer needs to be `zone` aware
-2) In the Zone where Submariner Gateway is present an extra route will be added to direct the traffic to remote CIDRS connected via submariner to the Submariner router.
-This is for the remote traffic coming from other zones.
+2) In the `zone` where Submariner Gateway is present an extra route will be added to the `ovn-cluster-router` to direct the traffic to remote
+CIDRs connected via submariner via the Submariner router.
+This is to facilitate inter-cluster connectivity for traffic generated from other zones of the cluster.
-3) In all the other zones a route will be added to direct the traffic to remote cluster CIDRS, connected via submariner, to the transit switch that connects to the gateway node
+3) In all the other zones a route will be added to direct the traffic to remote cluster CIDRs, connected via submariner, to the transit switch that connects to the gateway node

 #### Node Listener